-- (1) Except for each Consortium Member's indemnity obligations under this Agreement, breach by the Consortium Member of its obligations under Article 8 or any infringement by a Consortium Member of another Consortium Member's Intellectual Property Rights, each Consortium Member's liability to the other Consortium Members arising out of, or relating to, this Agreement (whether in contract, tort or other legal theory), in the aggregate with respect to the other Consortium Members, will not exceed the greater of (i) the total Supercluster Funds provided to such Consortium Member under this Agreement; and (ii) two million dollars. - (2) Except for a breach by the Consortium Member of its obligations under Article 8 or any infringement by a Consortium Member of another Consortium Member's Intellectual Property Rights, in no event will a Consortium Member be liable to any other Consortium Member for any special, consequential, punitive or other indirect damages (including lost revenues or profits), whether or not notified of such damages. - (3) This Article 12 will apply irrespective of the nature of the cause of action, demand or Claim, including but not limited to, breach of contract (including fundamental breach), negligence, tort or any other legal theory. - (4) Notwithstanding the above, claims by any Consortium Member against the other for contribution (on a comparative fault basis) toward third party injury, damage, or loss are not limited, waived, released or disclaimed.
+- (1) Except for any infringement by a Consortium Member of another Consortium Member's Intellectual Property Rights or unauthorized use or disclosure of Confidential Information, gross negligence or willful misconduct, each Consortium Member's total and cumulative liability arising out of, or relating to, this Agreement (whether in contract, tort or other legal theory) will not exceed the greater of: (a) the total Supercluster Funds provided to such Consortium Member under this Agreement; and (b) two million dollars. - (2) Except for any infringement by a Consortium Member of another Consortium Member's Intellectual Property Rights or unauthorized use or disclosure of Confidential Information, gross negligence or willful misconduct, in no event will a Consortium Member be liable to any other Consortium Member for any special, consequential, punitive or other indirect damages (including lost revenues or profits), whether or not notified of such damages. - (3) This Article 12 (Limitations of Liability) will apply irrespective of the nature of the cause of action, demand or Claim, including but not limited to, breach of contract (including fundamental breach), negligence, tort or any other legal theory. - (4) Notwithstanding the above, claims by any Consortium Member against the other for contribution (on a comparative fault basis) toward third party injury, damage, or loss are not limited, waived, released or disclaimed.